Chaebol: Management structure

 Some chaebols are one large corporation while others have broken up into loosely connected groups of separate companies sharing a common name.
 Even in the latter case, each is almost always owned, controlled, or managed by the same family group.

-South Korea's chaebols are often compared with Japan's keiretsu business groupings, the successors of the pre-war zaibatsu.
-While the "chaebol" is similar to the "zaibatsu" (the words share the same hanja/kanji), some major differences have evolved:
+South Korea's chaebols are often compared with Japan's keiretsu business groupings, the successors of the pre-war zaibatsu, but they have some major differences: